 Description: From the northeast side of the parking area, hike a short distance on the combined Brins Mesa/Jordan/Cibola Trail.
 The Cibola Pass trail begins a short distance from the parking area.
 The trail has places where it is quite steep.
 As you proceed, you'll have some very nice red rock views.
 About 0.3 mile, you'll follow the trail as it goes through two posts on the left side.
 If you go straight for a short distance, you'll have some great views.
 Return to the posts and proceed on the trail.
 You'll meet the Jordan Trail after hiking about 0.6 mile.
 Turn here to return to the parking area for a 1.5 mile total distance hike.
 Or proceed west on the Jordan Trail and follow it to the Soldier Pass Trail.
 Turn right on the Soldier Pass Trail, which leads to Devils Dining Room (a very large sink hole) and then on to the 7 Sacred Pools.
 From the 7 Pools, you'll have hiked about 3.5 miles when you return to the parking area via the Jordan Trail

-Here's a movie taken on our Cibola Pass hike to the Seven Sacred Pools, returning via the Jordan Trail (It's 44 MB so if you have a slow connection you may want to skip watching it)
+Here's a link to a video taken on our Cibola Pass hike to the Seven Sacred Pools, returning via the Jordan Trail (http://youtu.be/kRCfshWNCys)

 For those of you who have a GPS unit, I have GPS data available for the hike which include "tracks," and waypoints.

 For detailed information on this hike, consider purchasing a copy of Great Sedona Hikes by clicking HERE.